 - Cap: A HIGHER cap is better because if triggered, the investor will own less equity at conversion due to being priced closer to the equity round terms.
 The modal range for a cap is that the target priced round valuation is 1.8x** higher**.

 - Discount: A LOWER rate is better as investors will be converting closer to the fundamentals included in your future priced round.
 The same data as above gives guidance that a 20% discount is par for the course.

 - Interest Rate: Often overlooked because generally, no interest coupons are ever actually exchanged.
 As a formality, a LOWER interest rate will benefit you, when the interest is accrued up into issued stock.
 The rate will be tied to the underlying floating benchmark rate for your market.

 The obvious intention for investors is for the note to convert during your next round: a priced equity round.

+But pay attention to other events that could trigger conversion, to remove any ambiguity.
+Having pre-agreed floor multiples of return in the event of M&A, or an acqui-hire sale, will ensure clarity should these unexpected events occur.
 If there are no defined terms, beyond the standard priced-round conversion event, the investor may only be legally obliged to receive their original investment back.
 This could result in an ugly and/or drawn-out end to your relationship with them.

+Also, be cognizant of the note’s maturity date and what will happen at this point.
 Is it stated that the note is to be repaid, or is there a stated conversion price to equity?
 Bear in mind the interest rate, as the longer that the note lasts and the higher the rate is, the more that will accrue into equity.

 Nevertheless, if armed with the correct knowledge, founders can look to not only avoid these pitfalls but actually use these terms as effective protective measures.